ZSarver/cooldowns/README.md

 ### It's not very functional...

-That's not a question, but it's a work in progress.
+That's not a question.

+The app is a work in progress.
 It technically does what it's supposed to, it's just ugly as sin.
 It's also missing a lot of niceties, like for example your ability hotbar has no persistence.

 ## Planned features